Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: Reward Models: Categorization and Evaluation

+The first challenge in PRM data construction is coverage: a PRM must observe not only complete solutions, but also diverse intermediate states where reasoning may branch, succeed, or fail.
 PRM training data consists of problems, step-by-step solutions, and associated labels.
 For the step-level data generation, common approaches generate multi-step chain-of-thought (CoT) reasoning via base-model sampling.
 Recent advances further target step-level dataset expansion by leveraging reasoning trees, which allow for reusing and analyzing intermediate steps.
-For example, OmegaPRM~\cite{luo2024omegaprm} maintains an MCTS tree and employs binary search to efficiently locate the first error, while Tree-PLV~\cite{he2024treeplv} similarly constructs reasoning trees to facilitate the collection of preference data.
+For example, OmegaPRM~\citep{luo2024omegaprm} maintains an MCTS tree and employs binary search to efficiently locate the first error, while Tree-PLV~\citep{he2024treeplv} similarly constructs reasoning trees to facilitate the collection of preference data.

-Moreover, defining an atomic step in the response is another key challenge in PRM training due to the diverse generation styles of LLMs.
-For instance, TVM~\cite{lee2025tvm} assigns token-level values to accommodate tree search at inference time, whereas CFPRM~\cite{hu2025cfprm} and HRM~\cite{wang2025hrm} merge adjacent steps during data collection and training.
-ASPRM~\cite{liu2025asprm} introduces an automated partitioning strategy based on model confidence scores.
-Furthermore, for multimodal reasoning tasks, methods such as VisualPRM~\cite{wang2025visualprm} and VilPRM~\cite{tu2025vilbench} extend PRMs to vision–language scenarios, enabling step-level reward assignment across both textual and visual modalities.
+Moreover, defining an atomic "step" in the response is another challenge in PRM training due to the diverse generation styles of LLMs.
+For instance, TVM~\citep{lee2025tvm} assigns token-level values to accommodate tree search at inference time, whereas CFPRM~\citep{hu2025cfprm} and HRM~\citep{wang2025hrm} merge adjacent steps during data collection and training.
+ASPRM~\citep{liu2025asprm} introduces an automated partitioning strategy based on model confidence scores.
+Furthermore, for multimodal reasoning tasks, methods such as VisualPRM~\citep{wang2025visualprm} and VilPRM~\citep{tu2025vilbench} extend PRMs to vision–language scenarios, enabling step-level reward assignment across both textual and visual modalities.
+Overall, PRM data construction involves a coverage–granularity trade-off: reasoning trees provide richer supervision, while carefully chosen step units make the resulting labels more consistent.

-Label annotation for PRM training involves both human expert annotations~\cite{lightman2023letsverifystepstep} and various automated labeling methods.
-Early automated efforts relied on semantic similarity~\cite{li2023diverse} or directly utilized outcome labels for intermediate steps~\cite{yu2024ovm}.
-Crucially, how the labels are interpreted in this process determines whether the PRM functions as a value model or as a reward model.
-Recent methodologies generally fall into two categories, depending on whether their labels reflect the `value' or `reward' of the corresponding steps.
+The next challenge, label annotation, is not only about who provides the label, but also about what the PRM is trained to predict.
+Regarding the first question, label annotation for PRM training involves both human expert annotations~\citep{lightman2023letsverifystepstep} and various automated labeling methods.
+Early automated efforts relied on semantic similarity~\citep{li2023diverse} or directly utilized outcome labels for intermediate steps~\citep{yu2024ovm}.
+As for the second question, a PRM can function either as a value model or as a reward model.
+The key distinction is whether a step label represents its expected contribution to the final answer, or its local correctness.
+Recent methodologies generally fall into two categories, depending on whether their labels reflect the `value' or `correctness' of the corresponding steps.